This post was first published in 2010, and rewritten/updated in 2016.

 - What questions do they typically have?
 (Perhaps quite basic ones about grammar or sentence structure.)

 - What content would interest them?
-(A discussion on the 18th century novel might fascinate you and me, but it’s probably not what your typical client is looking for.)
+(A post ranking your favourite 18th century novels might be what you find fascinating, but it’s probably not what your typical client is looking for.)

 Many newer freelancers fall into the trap of writing for their peers, rather than their clients.
 You might well get some comments and attention – but you’re unlikely to make sales.